 When you are in the market for insurance for your new California home, there are many things you need to keep in mind.
 You have to get enough coverage to protect your home’s structure, all of your personal belongings, any medical expenses that are to be paid to someone who was injured on your property, and the cost of living somewhere else while your home is being repaired.
-A website like this has more in depth details on California Homeowners Insurance.
+A website like california-insurance.net has more in depth details on California Homeowners Insurance.

 Your insurance agent will go over the vital information with you which will start with all the details that pertain to your home.
 You will need the square footage, number of rooms, the materials that the home is made of, the condition of the roof, and what the construction costs are in your area.
 The underwriters need to be able to figure out how much it would cost to rebuild this home if it were destroyed.